 PowerBI Notebook

-PowerBI sits at the presentation layer of the DA workflow: SQL and Python handle extraction and analysis, PowerBI turns the results into interactive dashboards for stakeholders.
-This notebook covers the three skills that separate a capable PowerBI analyst from someone who just drags visuals onto a canvas.
+PowerBI sits at the presentation layer of the DA workflow.
+SQL and Python pull and analyze the data.
+PowerBI turns the results into interactive dashboards your team can use.
+This notebook covers the three skills that separate a strong PowerBI analyst from someone who only drags visuals onto a canvas.

-For the data preparation that happens before PowerBI, see SQL Notebook and Pandas Notebook.
+For the data prep work that happens before PowerBI, see SQL Notebook and Pandas Notebook.

 Part 1 — Data Modeling